BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Receiving & scanning

-Since static addresses can now be used to pay a receiver several times, receiving flows are likely to be used less often, rarely even, since static addresses can be posted in public and others can simply get it from there.
-So whenever the receiver is sharing a payment request, users have the opportunity to associate valuable information to it – through labels and contacts; applications should facilitate this process.

 <div class="center" markdown="1">

 {% include picture.html
+   image = "/assets/images/guide/how-it-works/silent-payments/static-address-with-customization-options.png"
+   retina = "/assets/images/guide/how-it-works/silent-payments/static-address-with-customization-options@2x.png"
-   modalImage = "/assets/images/guide/how-it-works/silent-payments/adding-labels-to-static-address@2x.png"
+   modalImage = "/assets/images/guide/how-it-works/silent-payments/static-address-with-customization-options.png"
    width = 250
    height = 522
    alt-text = "An application screen showing labels being added to a static address." caption = "." layout = "float-right-desktop -background -shadow"
 %}

+Since static addresses can now be used to pay a receiver several times, receiving flows are likely to be used less often, rarely even, since static addresses can be posted in public and others can simply get it from there.
+So whenever the receiver is sharing a payment request, users have the opportunity to associate valuable information to it – through labels and contacts; applications should facilitate this process.

 Some places where people can share static addresses (and add labels) to include:
 - Social media pages